chandankrishn/Asset_Compression/README.md

 Introducing the ultimate solution to one of the most time-consuming tasks developers face: **Asset Compression**!

 ## 🧠 What is it?
 A Python script that automates the optimization of your PNG, JPEG, and JPG assets.
-With just a single command, you can compress all assets in a directory, freeing you from the drudgery of manual compression.
+With just a single command, you can compress all assets in you project, freeing you from the drudgery of manual compression.

 ## 🛠 Prerequisites